calebashleygraham/Calebs-Public-Notes-for-help/README.md

 this will be inculding a whole range of tools kind of like visual studio only for any part of programming which will be free for students https://www.jetbrains.com/
-(WARNING THIS IS ONLY 1 YEAR FREE AFTER IT'S £500 FOR ALL SOFTWARE)
+(WARNING THIS IS ONLY 1 YEAR FREE AFTER IT'S £500 FOR ALL SOFTWARE pycharm has a free version and android studio is free)

 this will be updated repo will be getting updated every weekend with new files and notes